Brian Gidney

 Brian Bruce Gidney (6 April 1938 — 18 March 2019) was an English first-class cricketer and educator.

 Gidney was born at Kingston upon Thames in April 1938.
 He was initially educated at Arundel House School in Surbiton, before receiving a scholarship to Kingston Grammar School.
 From there he matriculated to Queens' College at the University of Cambridge, following a spell in the Royal Air Force doing National Service.

 While studying at Cambridge, he played first-class cricket for Cambridge University Cricket Club in 1963, making a single appearance against the touring Pakistan Eaglets at Fenner's.
 Batting twice in the match as an opening batsman, he was dismissed in the Cambridge first innings for 7 runs by Asif Iqbal, while in their second innings he was dismissed for 9 runs by Farooq Hamid.
 Gidney also played field hockey for Cambridge and was selected for four years running in the Varsity Match against Oxford.

-He accepted a teaching job at Charterhouse School following his graduation from Cambridge, where he was to teach for around a year.
-In 1965, he was offered a two-year teaching job at Hale School in Australia, which he accepted.
-It was there that he met his future wife, a school nurse from a competing school, which persuaded him to remain in Australia and become Head of Economics at the school.
+After graduating from Cambridge, Gidney accepted a teaching job at Charterhouse School, where he taught for around a year.
+In 1965, he was offered a two-year teaching job at Hale School in Perth, Australia, which he accepted.
+It was there that he met his future wife, a school nurse from a competing school, which led him to remain in Australia and become Head of Economics at the school.
 He remained at Hale School until 1985, before taking up a similar role at Wesley College, Perth.

-He had success as a junior cricket coach, managing biennial tours of a Combined Public Schoolboys of Western Australia Cricket XI to England.
+Gidney was successful as a junior cricket coach, managing biennial tours of a Combined Public Schoolboys of Western Australia XI to England.
 For his services to coaching cricket, Gidney was awarded the Australian Sports Medal in 2000.
 Alongside his teaching, he was also a part-time lecturer and tutor at the University of Western Australia.
 He retired from teaching in 1997 and from his part-time lecturing in 2012.
-Gidney died at Subiaco in March 2019.
+Gidney died at the Perth suburb of Subiaco in March 2019.